 Budget

-Ibis Budget Nice Californie Lenval – it's hard to beat the Ibis chain when it comes to unpretentiously sleek budget hotels.
-The one in Nice is perfectly located next to the tram going to and from the airports and just a few feet from both the beach and Promenade des Anglais.
-Prices include an all you can eat buffet breakfast
+Ibis Budget Nice Californie Lenval – It's hard to beat the Ibis chain when it comes to unpretentious yet sleek budget hotels.
+The one in Nice is ideally located next to the tram, providing easy access to the airport, and is just a few feet from both the beach and the Promenade des Anglais.
+Prices include an all-you-can-eat buffet breakfast, making it a steal for the price.

-Blue Angels – a gay-owned bed and breakfast with 3 rooms for rent.
-The couple has been running the guest house now in their own home for 5 years.
-And while small, it’s very popular with gay clientele.
-We met one of the owners at an event in town and he seemed very nice and friendly.
+Blue Angels – A gay-owned bed and breakfast with three rooms for rent.
+The couple has been running the guest house in their own home for five years.
+Although small, it comes with its own pool and is very popular with gay clientele.
+We met one of the owners at an event in town, and he was super friendly.

 Apartments - misterb&b